samhess/lexicon/README.md

 After traveling around Madagascar and spending some time on Nosy Be, I managed to understand the following words and phrases.
 It is certainly not enough to replace French in daily situations.
-The list shows what I was able to absorb in everyday life due to the frequency or speciality of those words and expressions.
+The list shows what I was able to catch in everyday life due to the frequency or oddness of those words and phrases.

 ## Phrases